Skip to main content

 Slim Integration

-The Perfbase Slim package provides HTTP and CLI profiling middleware for Slim 3 and Slim 4 applications.
+The Perfbase Slim package provides HTTP middleware and manual CLI profiling for Slim 3 and Slim 4 applications on PHP 7.4 through 8.5.

 Installation